dohr-michael/golang-seed/README.md

     - Replacement in the project (in order):
         - `golang-seed` by your project name
         - `github.com/dohr-michael` by your github / git path / by your go package root.
-        - `dohr-michael` by your docker registry organization.
+        - `jdrbahamut` by your docker registry organization.
     - environment variables
         - GITHUB_TOKEN
-        -
+    - Docker registry authentication
 - Release Generate :
     - Binaries
         - darwin_amd64